coneda/kor/README.md

 For a consistent backup, you should aim to create the dump and file copies at the same point in time (or at least be confident that little changes happened in between).
 The dumpfile is created with mysqldump and the files can simply be copied with `cp` or `rsync`.
-The configuration files to be taken into account
-are:

-* kor.*.yml
-* config/contact.txt (if it exists)
-* config/legal.txt (if it exists)
-* help.yml (if it exists)
-* database.yml (this is deployment-specific, it depends on your scenario whether it makes sense to include this in backups)
-* config/secrets.yml (deployment-specific: if this file has to be regenerated, all current user sessions will be lost when the application is restored from a backup, which is acceptable in most cases)

-If you used the deployment script described above, it creates a "shared" directory and symlinks the data and the configuration from that directory to the current deployment's directory.
+If you used the scripted install, it creates a "shared" directory and symlinks the data and the configuration from that directory to the current deployment's directory.
 In this case, it is sufficient to backup the shared folder and to create a database dump.

-#### Restore
+### Restore

 To restore from a previous backup

-1. restore data and config files from the backup
+1. restore data (and potentially the config file) from the backup
-2. import the database dump and modify config/database.yml accordingly if needed
+2. import the database dump and modify the configuration accordingly
 3. deploy the relevant version of ConedaKOR
-4. if not using `deploy.sh`, compile all assets:
-   `RAILS_ENV=production bundle exec rake assets:precompile`
-5. regenerate config/secrets.yml if it's missing:
-   `RAILS_ENV=production bundle exec bin/kor secrets`
-6. refresh the elasticsearch index:
+6. refresh the elasticsearch index (if you are using elasticsearch):
    `RAILS_ENV=production bundle exec bin/kor index-all`

-### Authentication
+## Authentication

 On new installations, the default user is `admin` with password `admin`.
 He has all permissions to grant permissions and administer the installation.
 Also, he is member of the `Administrators` credential which allows him to see and edit all data.

-Authentication is performed via a web form at http://kor.example.com/login or by providing a valid `api_key` as `GET` or `POST` parameter.
+Authentication is performed via a web form at http://kor.example.com#/login or by providing a valid `api_key` as `GET` or `POST` parameter.
 You may also specify a header `api-key` containing the key (make sure not to use an underscore).
 Every user has a key which can be looked up by an administrator on the user's administration page.

 In order to be able to create user accounts, a user needs the `User admin` role.

-#### Unauthenticated access
+### Unauthenticated access

 If you create a user with the username `guest`, every unauthenticated access will be treated as if user `guest` had made it.
 This gives enables you to define exactly what permissions to grant in this case.
 If it doesn't exist, the app will require authentication.

-#### Permission inheritance
+### Permission inheritance

 You may enter a parent username for every user.
 This way, the user will also be able to all the parts of the application his parent has access to.

-#### External authentication
+### External authentication

 Additionally, one or more scripts may be written to carry out authentication with the credentials provided by the user from the login form.
 This allows flexible authentication via external sources such as PAM, LDAP or ActiveDirectory.

-Internal users take preceedence before users authenticated via a script.
+Internal users take preceedence over users authenticating via a script.

 The script can be written in the language of your choice.
 Username and password are passed on to it through two environment variables `KOR_USERNAME_FILE` and